 Council procedure rules including:

 - rules of debate and application to council committees

 - budget and policy framework procedure rules

 - cabinet, scrutiny and financial procedure rules

 The council has adopted a Members Code of Conduct.
 It applies to all councillors and co-opted members.
 The current version, effective from 1 July 2012 – after Localism Act changes to the standards system took effect, uses the Local Government Association model code.
 The code sets standards of members conduct and also includes requirements set by Parliament.

-There are also other Codes in operation and these are contained in part 5.
+There are also other codes in operation and these are contained in part five.

 Details the allowances Chesterfield Borough councillors are paid by the council.

 A diagram of the organisational structure of the council.

 The constitution includes a register stating: